Uncertain-Quark/EE-2703/README.md

 Each Week Folder is composed of a PDF of the assignment and the corresponding Python Code for it.
 The recommended Python Version is 3.5 or above.
-The execustion of some of the Python scripts require Numpy and Scipy.
+The execution of some of the Python scripts require Numpy and Scipy.